Markovian dynamics of concurrent systems: Markov measures

 We consider the $4$-Rabati strip in line (\S~\ref{sec:rabati-tiling}), of which we depict in Figure~\ref{fig:rabataifour} the five possible domino tilings.
 Recall that the tilings correspond to the set of five cliques $\C=\{1,a,b,c,a\cdot c\}$ of the trace monoid

 The partial action generated by the enabled flips, which corresponds to the tip-top action of the trace monoid~$\M$ (\S~\ref{sec:tip-top-action}), is conveniently represented by a graph, depicted on Figure~\ref{fig:pooqjpqpq}--$(a)$.
-Since each action is reversible, the graph is non oriented.
+Since each elementary action is reversible, the graph is undirected.